seven-phases-max/less.curious/articles/rbgi.md

 ```
 Clean and relatively simple (not counting it brings additional file(s) and requires use of `reference` never used in Bootstrap code before).

 Unfortunately the things become not so simple (and even less clean) if we try to apply this approach to other `grid-framework` mixins (the one that generates media depended column rulesets in particular).
-To be able to `extend` a template rulesets within `@media` block we need such ruleset to be defined *in* this `@media` block (see ["Scoping / Extend Inside @media"](http://lesscss.org/features/#extend-feature-scoping-extend-inside-media)).
-It's definitely possible (for example we can import our auxiliary file right within a mixin so it "automatically" brings the necessary templates into corresponding `@media` [blocks](https://github.com/twbs/bootstrap/blob/v3.2.0/less/grid.less#L56) (I actually have a working concept somewhere among my local branches), but the complete `grid-framework` implementation using this approach becomes so tricky, cryptic and unreadable so it actually spoils the very idea of the refactoring (i.e. we'll just replace one "non-elegant and hackish" implementation with another "maybe a bit more elegant but even yet more hackish" one).
+To be able to `extend` a template ruleset within a `@media` block we need such ruleset to be defined *in* this `@media` block (see ["Scoping / Extend Inside @media"](http://lesscss.org/features/#extend-feature-scoping-extend-inside-media)).
+It's definitely possible (for example we can import our auxiliary file right within a column generating mixin so it "automatically" brings the necessary templates into corresponding `@media` [blocks](https://github.com/twbs/bootstrap/blob/v3.2.0/less/grid.less#L56) (I actually have a working concept somewhere among my local branches), but the complete `grid-framework` implementation using this approach becomes so tricky, cryptic and unreadable so it actually spoils the very idea of the refactoring (i.e. we'll just replace one "non-elegant and hackish" implementation with another "maybe a bit more elegant but even yet more hackish" one).

 So I would not consider going this "reference" route seriously (for the Bootstrap code-base at least).